 On Feb.
 24 from 12:15 to 1:15 p.m.
 (CST) join us for "Myon Burrell's Fight for Justice," an hour-long online panel disussion of this case featuring Myon Burrell, Prof. Perry Moriearty, and student attorneys Kaitlyn Falk, 2L, and Matthew DiTullio ’20.
 Register now.

-Cheers greeted Burrell as he walked out of the Stillwater Correction Facility Tuesday night after board members Gov. Tim Walz and Attorney General Keith Ellison voted to commute consecutive sentences that amounted to 41 years before parole eligibility to 20 years during a hearing that was live-streamed via videoconference.
-Burrell, who had spent 18 years behind bars, will be on supervised release for the rest of his term.
-Minnesota Supreme Court Justice Lorie Gildea, the board’s other member, recused herself citing earlier involvement in the case.
+Cheers greeted Burrell as he walked out of the Stillwater Correction Facility shortly after board members Gov. Tim Walz and Attorney General Keith Ellison '90 voted to commute consecutive sentences --which amounted to 41 years before parole eligibility-- to 20 years.
+Burrell, who had spent 18 years behind bars, will be on supervised release for the remainder of his term.
+Minnesota Supreme Court Justice Lorie Gildea, the pardon board’s other member, recused herself, citing earlier involvement in the case.

-Now 34, Burrell was just 16 when he was convicted of killing 11-year-old Tyesha Edwards, who died when a stray bullet struck her in November 2002 as she and her younger sister were doing homework at the dining table of their home in Minneapolis.
-He has maintained his innocence for the past 18 years.
-Burrell was serving consecutive sentences of mandatory life in prison in Edwards’ death and 186 months for the attempted murder of Timothy Oliver, reportedly the target of eight gunshots fired outside a home near where Edwards lived.
+Now 34, Burrell was just 16 when he was convicted of killing 11-year-old Tyesha Edwards, who died in November 2002 when a stray bullet struck her as she and her younger sister were doing homework at the dining table of their home in Minneapolis.
+Burrell has maintained his innocence for the past 18 years.
+He had been serving two consecutive sentences: mandatory life in prison in Edwards’ death and 186 months for the attempted murder of Timothy Oliver, reportedly the target of eight gunshots fired outside a home near where Edwards lived.

 The commutation of Burrell’s sentences came a week after an independent panel of national legal experts released a report recommending his release.
 The report raised concerns about the integrity of Burrell’s conviction and whether he was involved in Edwards’ shooting.
 It called for the Minnesota Attorney General’s new Conviction Review Unit to investigate the case, citing questionable evidence including dubious jailhouse informant testimony and eyewitness identification.
 The panel also reviewed Burrell’s sentences and concluded that his continued incarceration served no further purpose.

 Moriearty and the students began representing Burrell in August.
-The panel reviewing Burrell’s case convened a month earlier after Sen. Amy Klobuchar joined Burrell’s family in calling for an independent investigation.
+The panel reviewing Burrell’s case convened a month earlier, after U.S. Sen. Amy Klobuchar joined Burrell’s family in calling for an independent investigation.
 Klobuchar, who served as Hennepin County attorney during Burrell’s 2003 trial, faced a backlash after referring to Burrell’s case during her presidential bid as an example of her tough-on-crime approach.
-The Associated Press cited Klobuchar’s references to the case in a report in February that raised questions about Burrell’s guilt.

 The Human Face Behind the Statistics